OpenMaine/maineballot/README.md

 Please let us know if we missed something or if you have any suggestions to improve our site.
 Contact us at: maineballot@gmail.com

-# Want to create a similar site for your state?
+## Want to create a similar site for your state?
 Go ahead and fork the code!
+[Learn how to create your own ballot website.](https://github.com/OpenMaine/maineballot/wiki/How-to-create-your-own-ballot-website)

 ## License
 Copyright 2019 Shannon McHarg